thesp0nge/dawnscanner/KnowledgeBase.md

 controller or a view may be vulnerable to a code injection.
 * CVE-2016-2098: There is a possible remote code execution vulnerability in Action Pack.
 Applications that pass unverified user input to the render method in a controller or a view may be vulnerable to a code injection.
+* [CVE-2016-5697](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-5697): ruby-saml prior to version 1.3.0 is vulnerable to an XML signature wrapping attack in the specific scenario where there was a signature that referenced at the same time 2 elements (but past the scheme validator process since 1 of the element was inside the encrypted assertion).
+* CVE-2016-5697: ruby-saml prior to version 1.3.0 is vulnerable to an XML signature wrapping attack in the specific scenario where there was a signature that referenced at the same time 2 elements (but past the scheme validator process since 1 of the element was inside the encrypted assertion).
+* [CVE-2016-6316](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-6316): Text declared as "HTML safe" when passed as an attribute value to a tag helper will not have quotes escaped which can lead to an XSS attack.
+* CVE-2016-6316: Text declared as "HTML safe" when passed as an attribute value to a tag helper will not have quotes escaped which can lead to an XSS attack.
+* [CVE-2016-6317](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-6317): Due to the way Active Record interprets parameters in combination with the way that JSON parameters are parsed, it is possible for an attacker to issue unexpected database queries with “IS NULL” or empty where clauses.
+This issue does not let an attacker insert arbitrary values into an SQL query, however they can cause the query to check for NULL or eliminate a WHERE clause when most users wouldn’t expect it.
+* CVE-2016-6317: Due to the way Active Record interprets parameters in combination with the way that JSON parameters are parsed, it is possible for an attacker to issue unexpected database queries with “IS NULL” or empty where clauses.
+This issue does not let an attacker insert arbitrary values into an SQL query, however they can cause the query to check for NULL or eliminate a WHERE clause when most users wouldn’t expect it.
+* [CVE-2016-6582](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-6582): Doorkeeper failed to implement OAuth 2.0 Token Revocation (RFC 7009) in the following ways:

+Public clients making valid, unauthenticated calls to revoke a token would not have their token revoked Requests were not properly authenticating the client credentials but were, instead, looking at the access token in a second location
+Because of 2, the requests were also not authorizing confidential clients’ ability to revoke a given token.
+It should only revoke tokens that belong to it.
+The security implication is: OAuth 2.0 clients who "log out" a user expect to have the corresponding access & refresh tokens revoked, preventing an attacker who may have already hijacked the session from continuing to impersonate the victim.
+Because of the bug described above, this is not the case.
+As far as OWASP is concerned, this counts as broken authentication design.

+MITRE has assigned CVE-2016-6582 due to the security issues raised.
+An attacker, thanks to 1, can replay a hijacked session after a victim logs out/revokes their token.
+Additionally, thanks to 2 & 3, an attacker via a compromised confidential client could "grief" other clients by revoking their tokens (albeit this is an exceptionally narrow attack with little value).
+* CVE-2016-6582: Doorkeeper failed to implement OAuth 2.0 Token Revocation (RFC 7009) in the following ways:

+Public clients making valid, unauthenticated calls to revoke a token would not have their token revoked Requests were not properly authenticating the client credentials but were, instead, looking at the access token in a second location
+Because of 2, the requests were also not authorizing confidential clients’ ability to revoke a given token.
+It should only revoke tokens that belong to it.
+The security implication is: OAuth 2.0 clients who "log out" a user expect to have the corresponding access & refresh tokens revoked, preventing an attacker who may have already hijacked the session from continuing to impersonate the victim.
+Because of the bug described above, this is not the case.
+As far as OWASP is concerned, this counts as broken authentication design.

+MITRE has assigned CVE-2016-6582 due to the security issues raised.
+An attacker, thanks to 1, can replay a hijacked session after a victim logs out/revokes their token.
+Additionally, thanks to 2 & 3, an attacker via a compromised confidential client could "grief" other clients by revoking their tokens (albeit this is an exceptionally narrow attack with little value).
 * [OSVDB-105971](http://osvdb.org/show/osvdb/105971): sfpagent Gem for Ruby contains a flaw that is triggered as JSON[body] input is not properly sanitized when handling module names with shell metacharacters.
 This may allow a context-dependent attacker to execute arbitrary commands.
 * OSVDB-105971: sfpagent Gem for Ruby contains a flaw that is triggered as JSON[body] input is not properly sanitized when handling module names with shell metacharacters.
 This may allow a context-dependent attacker to execute arbitrary commands.
 * [OSVDB-108569](http://osvdb.org/show/osvdb/108569): backup_checksum Gem for Ruby contains a flaw in /lib/backup/cli/utility.rb that is triggered as the program displays password information in plaintext in the process list.
 This may allow a local attacker to gain access to password information.